terra-reference/terraref.github.io/data/index.md

 Access to the sensor data portal requires [registration](https://terraref.ncsa.illinois.edu/clowder/signup){:target="_blank"}.
 After logging in, you will be able to explore available data [organized by platform](https://terraref.ncsa.illinois.edu/clowder/spaces){:target="_blank"}.

-For more information, please see the <a href="https://terraref.gitbooks.io/terraref-documentation/content/user/using-clowder.html">documentation</a>.

 ## Trait Data Repository